 Outlines details on plan updates and improvements, including who did it and when it was done.

 Everyone's plan will look a little different depending on specific needs.
-However, the essentials covered by this incident response template are standard and should be included in every organizations' plan.
+However, the essentials covered by this template are standard and should be included in every organizations' plan.
 There are IR best practices and other resources available from organizations that you might consider integrating into your plan.

 NIST, US-CERT, ISACA and ISO/IEC all provide frameworks that organizations can use as guidance.
 For example, the NIST "Computer Security Incident Handling Guide" includes an incident response framework in the form of an IR lifecycle -- preparation; detection and analysis; containment, eradication and recovery; and post-incident activity.